 A couple months before leaving South Korea, my friends and I decided to hike one of the mountains in Jirisan National Park (definitely not Mount Jirisan).
 We were lost foreigners and til this day, I have no idea which mountain in Jirisan we hiked, but we didn’t reach its peak… While we ought to have known given it was winter, we rocked up shocked that the park was covered in layers of snow.
-We weren’t prepared to hike this slippery terrain but were up for the challenge – I was wearing my Nike joggers and one of my friends wore her chucks (with a hole, I believe…).
+We weren’t prepared to hike this slippery terrain but up for the challenge we were!
+I was wearing my Nike joggers and one of my friends wore her chucks (with a hole, I believe…).

 The pro hikers – Korean Ahjummas and Ahjussis properly clothed and equipped with the right gear!

 And us… noobs.

 Friend struggling to get her iPhone to work.
 She had a theory – basically, her phone can’t take the cold!
 After asking a few people about it, I think she’s right!
 Something to do with the battery…

 Chillin’ at the temple, the highest point we reached on the mountain.

 My friends collecting our bags that we hid behind trees at the entrance – they were too heavy to carry with us on the hike!

 Most of us were based in Goseong, Gyeongsangnam-do, so we just caught the local bus to Jinju and then another to Sancheong.